fpvandoorn/lean2/hott/book.md

 - 1.1 (Type theory versus set theory): no formalizable content.
 - 1.2 (Function types): no formalizable content.
 Related: [init.function](init/function.hlean)
 - 1.3 (Universes and families): no formalizable content (Lean also has a hierarchy of universes `Type.{i} : Type.{i + 1}`, but they are *not* cumulative).
-- 1.4 (Dependent function types (Π-types)): no formalizable content.
+- 1.4 (Dependent function types (forall -types)): no formalizable content.
 Related: [init.function](init/function.hlean)
 - 1.5 (Product types): declaration in [init.datatypes](init/datatypes.hlean), notation in [init.types](init/types.hlean)
 - 1.6 (Dependent pair types (Σ-types)): declaration in [init.datatypes](init/datatypes.hlean), notation in [init.types](init/types.hlean)
 - 1.7 (Coproduct types): declaration in [init.datatypes](init/datatypes.hlean), notation in [init.types](init/types.hlean)
 - 1.8 (The type of booleans): declaration in [init.datatypes](init/datatypes.hlean), notation in [init.bool](init/bool.hlean)
 - 1.9 (The natural numbers): [init.nat](init/nat.hlean) (declaration in [init.datatypes](init/datatypes.hlean))
-- 1.10 (Pattern matching and recursion): no formalizable content (we can use the "pattern matching" notation using the function definition package, which are reduced to applying recursors).
+- 1.10 (Pattern matching and recursion): no formalizable content (we can use the "pattern matching" notation using the functionDefinition package => which are reduced to applying recursors).
 - 1.11 (Propositions as types): some logic is in [init.logic](init/logic.hlean) and [init.types](init/types.hlean).
 - 1.12 (Identity types): declaration in [init.datatypes](init/datatypes.hlean), more in [init.logic](init/logic.hlean)